Slenkis/led-fix/README.md

+# Script for fix LED on Xiaomi Mi 3G
-# Instruction for use on OpenWrt
+## Instruction for use on OpenWrt
 ```
 opkg update
 opkg install curl